Family tree: Notable examples

 Family trees are an age-old phenomenon.
 This example dates from the sixteenth century.

 Family trees have been used to document family histories across time and cultures throughout the world.

 Africa

 In Africa, the ruling dynasty of Ethiopia claimed descent from King Solomon via the Queen of Sheba.
 Through this claim, the family traced their descent back to the House of David.

 The genealogy of Ancient Egyptian ruling dynasties was recorded from the beginnings of the Pharaonic era c.
-3000 BC to the end of the Ptolomaic Kingdom; although this is not a record of one continuously linked family lineage, and surviving records are incomplete.
+3000 BC to the end of the Ptolemaic Kingdom; although this is not a record of one continuously linked family lineage, and surviving records are incomplete.

 Elsewhere in Africa, oral traditions of genealogical recording predominate.
 Members of the Keita dynasty of Mali, for example, have had their pedigrees sung by griots during annual ceremonies since the 14th century.
 Meanwhile, in Nigeria, many ruling clans—most notably those descended from Oduduwa—claim descent from the legendary King Kisra.
 Here too, pedigrees are recited by griots attached to the royal courts.
+Amongs the Serer ethnoreligous group and nation found today in present-day Senegal, The Gambia, Mauritania, and Guinea-Bissau, they have preserved the epic and genealogies of their royal and noble families for centuries, including the 11th century prince Lamane Jegan Joof, the 13th century King of La, maad Ndaah Njemeh Joof, his descendants, the Joof dynasty and their relatives the Faye dynasty.